Crafting a high converting landing page is not for the faint of heart.

 Essential Element 7: Something about Pain

-- You can implement pain references in the testimonials, as well as in the remainder of the copy.
+- Consider implementing pain references in your testimonials, as well as in the remainder of the copy.
 Since pain is a powerful human element, real human testimonials are often very effective at conveying this pain in a trustworthy way.

 - Be sure to relieve the pain.
 Your product or service is provided as an antidote to the pain.
-Don’t leave the user wallowing in the pain.
-Draw it to a conclusion by featuring the answer to the pain.
+Don’t present a problem without providing a solution!

 Essential Element 8: Something about Pleasure